HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 While this topic alone could probably be its own book, I'll try to keep it simple.

-As far as where, I stick to the edge of eelgrass beds.
-If you have a quality fishfinder that can interpret bottom type, this can assist in finding good drop spots.
+I stick to the edge of eelgrass beds.
+If you have a quality fish finder that can interpret bottom type, this can assist in finding good drop spots.
 In case you don't, just look for stems of eelgrass and other debris floating on the water's surface and drop there.
-Usually if there's eelgrass nearby, you will have some on the trap when its pulled.
+Usually, if there's eelgrass nearby, you will have some on the trap when it's pulled.
 The crabs hang out in the grass so that's where the pots should be.

-As far as when, it seems like slack-tide is a favorite, and I would have to agree.
+It seems like slack-tide is a favorite, and I would have to agree that's a good time to go crabbing.
 This is the roughly one-hour time slot on each side of the high and low tides for the day (one hour on each side equals a two-hour time slot).
 At this time the tide is moving the slowest, allowing scavengers, like crabs, to roam around and look for food without needing to fight the current.
 This is only a general rule though, crabs can be caught anytime.
 I rarely plan my crabbing trips around the tide (though fishing is a different story).